Going Deeper into Recognizing Actions in Dark Environments: A Comprehensive Benchmark Study: Results and Analysis

 On the other hand, the runner-up team \textit{Artificially Inspired} adopted different backbones and strategies, achieving a competitive performance of $92.32\%$.
 As shown in Fig. \ref{sub-figure:4-9-1}, taking pure RGB as input, the team utilized Zero-DCE \citep{guo2020zero} as their enhancement method and R(2+1)D-Bert \citep{kalfaoglu2020late} as their single stream backbone.
 In fact, they are the only participant in the leaderboards that utilized deep-model-based method to improve the quality of dark videos.
 Moreover, noticing samples in ARID containing a relatively small number of frames, the team utilized Delta Sampling strategy that constructed the input sample by various sample rates while avoiding loop sampling.
 The team utilized 4,500 different images to train the Zero-DCE model, where 2,500 images were randomly sample from ARID dataset and the others are of different illumination levels collected from other datasets.
 During the training process, videos were first enhanced by the frozen Zero-DCE model to enhance their light levels and then resized to 112$\times$112.
 The team also included a random horizontal flip and rotation to increase the variation of input samples.
 According to their ablation studies, the utilization of Zero-DCE can bring an improvement of $2.98\%$ and the proposed sampling strategy surpassed other alternatives.
 More technical details can be refer to their report \citep{hira2021delta}.

-Besides \textit{AstarTrek}, there are two teams in the leaderboard, \textit{Cogvengers} and \textit{MKZ5}, which attempted to leverage the optical flow as the additional input to improve the performance.
+Besides \textit{AstarTrek}, there are two other teams in the leaderboard, \textit{Cogvengers} and \textit{MKZ5}, which attempted to leverage the optical flow as the additional input to improve the performance.
 However, their performance is surpassed by most of teams taking pure RGB input by more than $2.5\%$, mainly because they utilized inferior strategies for extracting and processing optical flow.

 Specifically, \textit{MKZ5} utilized a different two-stream structure as shown in Fig. \ref{sub-figure:4-9-3}, which directly extracted optical flow from dark videos, while \textit{AstarTrek} extracted optical flow from enhanced videos.
 The direct extraction may end up a worse quality of optical flow since most of the optical flow estimation methods show poor performance with low-light data \citep{zheng2020optical}.
 As for \textit{Cogvengers}, while they adopted the structure in Fig. \ref{sub-figure:4-9-2} similar to the winner team, they follow a one-stage training strategy to jointly optimized the two-stream model, which might be the reason for their performance gap compared to others.
 In addition to the two-stream models based on RGB and optical flow, the team \textit{White give} proposed another interesting two-stream structure based on pure RGB input \citep{chen2021darklight}.
 Specifically, adopting a similar structure in Fig. \ref{sub-figure:4-9-3}, the team replaced the flow stream with a shared-weight RGB stream taking original dark clips as input.
 The features from enhanced clips and dark clips were then ensembled by a self-attention module \citep{wang2018non} to extract the effective spatio-temporal features from dual streams.